Academy of Managed Care Pharmacy (AMCP)

 - Coordinate professional and social activities to promote well-being and foster growth among students and faculty beyond their academic lives.

-- Support communication, coordination and development of activities by individual student organizations that operate within the Binghamton University SOPPS.
+- Support communication, coordination and development of activities by individual student organizations that operate within the Binghamton University School of Pharmacy.

-- Champion leadership development opportunities for students of the Binghamton University SOPPS.
+- Champion leadership development opportunities for students of the Binghamton University School of Pharmacy.

-- Provide representation to the Binghamton University campus community and the Graduate Student Organization (GSO), on behalf of the Binghamton University SOPPS student body.
+- Provide representation to the Binghamton University campus community and the Graduate Student Organization (GSO), on behalf of the Binghamton University School of Pharmacy student body.

-Co-advisors: Kimberly Coleman, associate director for student affairs, and William Eggleston, clinical assistant professor of pharmacy practice
+Co-advisors: Sarah Khalil, director for student affairs, and William Eggleston, assistant professor, pharmacy practice

 College of Psychiatric and Neurologic Pharmacists (CPNP)